-Risk management for people with inherited BRIP1 mutations
+Risk management for people with inherited mutations

-Ovarian cancer prevention
+Ovarian and cancer risk management

 Other cancer screening and prevention

-There has not been enough research to show a benefit from screening and prevention for other cancers in people who have a BRIP1 mutation.
+There has not been enough research to show a benefit from screening and prevention for other cancers in people who have a mutation.
 For this reason, experts recommend managing these risks based on family history of cancer.
-Cancer screening and prevention research studies may be available for people with BRIP1 mutations.
+Cancer screening and prevention research studies may be available for people with mutations.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.